ebureauet/frontend-framework/docs/workingwithhtml.md

 <!-- /END THE FEATURETTES -->
 ~~~
-As you can see, this partial includes another three smaller partials: '_featurette-a.html', '_featurette-b.html' and '_featurette-c.html', these three have the very same markups except only same differences on class names, texts and image urls.
+As you can see, this partial includes another three smaller partials: '_featurette-a.html', '_featurette-b.html' and '_featurette-c.html', these three have the very same markups except only some differences on class names, texts and image urls.

 src/demo-bootstrap/partials/_featurette-a.html
 ~~~